subir357/subir357/README.md

-- 👋 Hi, I’m @subir357
+- 👋 Hi, I’m Subir Das
-- 👀 I’m interested in ...
+- 👀 I’m interested data science.
+Mostly in natural language processing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently tranasfromer, bert based model.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on neural question generation using bert based models.
-- 📫 How to reach me ...
+- 📫 How to reach me: subird014@gmail.com, crs2010@isical.ac.in

 <!---
 subir357/subir357 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.